BKJang/do-you-know-os/Operating System Concepts/README.md

 - Fetch => Decode => Execution
 - Fetch instruction from the address of memory written in PC.(Automatically)
-- Decode and execute th instruction
+- Decode and execute the instruction
 - Update the value written in PC to point next address(Automatically)

 ### I/O => Storage - Secondary Storage